about the

 The Opening

 With the main building ready to accommodate more guests, and a refreshed menu, the team turned its attention to the motel’s seven rooms.
 Plumbing was finished, floors were sanded, sinks were hung and bathrooms were completed.
-JP and Kris brought in an old friend, Ry Scruggs of Nightwood NY, who created incredible bed frames made of salvaged barnwood from Schenectady, New York.

 Today and Tomorrow